chenw-3/JamaicanHouse-Price-predictor/README.md

 This project will be about predicting Jamaican prices based on its features.
 My mother, a Reat Estate Agent, often gives her own price predictions of what their property might be worth and a good starting price to list, given the market.
 I would like to develop a web app at first then eventually ship it to a mobile app, that way I can learn and practice more skills (for funsies).

 ### Steps to completing this project:
-1. Scrape property listings from websites (mainly houses and townhouses for now):
+1. Gather property listings from Realtor Association of Jamaica's website.
+(Mainly houses and townhouses for now):
     <ul>
     <li>To get started, I downloaded listings from RAJ's website.
 I am interested in the location, no. of bedsrooms, no. of bathrooms and the sqft of each property.
 The listings info was stored in a csv file and opened in Google Sheets.
 I did some initial data cleaning by encoding the regions based on their locations in Kingston & St.Andrew.
 Then I used Python to prep the data for modelling. </li>
     </ul>